Author Guidelines

 8. Journal Template

-For more details, please use the official template: https://acesse.one/tmc3D
+For detailed formatting, please use the official template: